Davide64-dev/FEUP_LCOM_PettyCats/README.md

-# LCOM Project
+# PettyCats

-LCOM Project for group T02-G06.
+The development of this program is part of the curriculum for [Computer Laboratory](https://sigarra.up.pt/feup/en/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=520323) course.

 Group members: